RightMesh/HelloMesh/README.md

 Our API reference is available at [https://developer.rightmesh.io/api/](https://developer.rightmesh.io/api/)

 A detailed step-by-step breakdown of how to get started can be found in our reference guide: [https://developer.rightmesh.io/reference/](https://developer.rightmesh.io/reference/)

+In order for this sample app to work, you need to obtain RightMesh developer account, and API key from our developer website: [https://developer.rightmesh.io/](developer.rightmesh.io)